saltyrtc/saltyrtc-meta/Task-WebRTC.md

   description the candidate is associated with as described in the WebRTC specification.
 It's value SHALL be either an unsigned integer (16 bits) or `Nil`.
-* If the OPTIONAL *ufrag* field is present, it SHALL contain the ICE user fragment as defined in the WebRTC specification in string representation.
+* The *ufrag* field SHALL contain the ICE user fragment as defined in the WebRTC specification in string representation or `Nil`.

 *(Note: The naming is inconsistent with the rest of the protocol, because it uses camelCase keys instead of under_scores.
 The reason for